-My work began with traditional media and materials, but has evolved into an engagement with computer-rendered abstractions.
+Began with traditional media and materials, my work has evolved into an engagement with computer-rendered abstractions.
 Modeling my animations on the allegorical paintings of Casper David Fredrich, I discovered that his aspiration to explore the nature of physical and metaphysical limits mirrored a fundamental aspect of Chinese Traditional Landscape Painting.